Planetary Giant Impacts: Convergence of High-Resolution Simulations using Efficient Spherical Initial Conditions and SWIFT: Acknowledgements

 \section{Acknowledgements}

 We thank James Willis, Josh Borrow, and all the members of the SWIFT team, and thank Lydia Heck for invaluable computational advice and support.
 We thank the anonymous referee for their constructive comments.
+The research in this paper made use of the SWIFT open-source simulation code \citep[\href{http://www.swiftsim.com}{www.swiftsim.com},][]{Schaller+2018} version 0.8.1.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology (ICC) on behalf of the STFC DiRAC HPC Facility (\href{www.dirac.ac.uk}{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 This work was supported by INTEL through establishment of the ICC as an INTEL parallel computing centre (IPCC).
 JAK is supported by STFC grant ST/N50404X/1 and the ICC PhD Scholarships Fund.
 VRE acknowledges support from STFC grant ST/P000541/1.
 RJM is supported by the Royal Society.
 MS is supported by VENI grant 639.041.749.
 LFAT acknowledges support from NASA Outer Planets Research Program award NNX13AK99G.